U.S. to deny tariff relief for Apple Mac Pro parts from China: Trump

 Representatives for Apple had no immediate comment.
 Shares of the company sharply pared their gains after Trump’s tweets.

+Apple in June asked its major suppliers to assess the cost implications of moving 15% to 30% of its production capacity from China to Southeast Asia, according to a Nikkei report.

+China is a key market for Apple as well as a major production center for its devices.
+The company got nearly 18% of its total revenue from Greater China in the quarter that ended in March.

-Reporting by Susan Heavey and David Shepardson; editing by Jonathan Oatis
+Reporting by Susan Heavey and David Shepardson; editing by Jonathan Oatis and Bill Trott